MV Sea Empress: Beaches

 201 km of coastline were covered in crude oil.
 The total cost of the cleanup operation was approximately £60 million.
 It took almost five years for the coastline to be fully cleaned up and restored by the Pembrokeshire Council, Texaco workers and subcontractors, and wildlife conservationists.
 There was much speculation in the media at the time over the inherent lack of safety of single-hull tankers, particularly in view of the disaster in Scotland just three years earlier; Braer also being a single-hull vessel.

 Fate of the Sea Empress

 The Sea Empress was recovered and subsequently renamed Sea Spirit and later Front Spirit.
 It was sold as Ocean Opal to Chinese buyers, who used it as a floating storage and offloading unit (FSO) from 2004.
-In 2009/2010, she was converted in Shanghai into a bulk carrier and reflagged to Panama as Welwind.
+Around 2009, she was converted in Shanghai into a bulk carrier and reflagged to Panama as Welwind.
 In 2012, she was renamed for a fifth time and became Wind 3.

 While being brought to Chittagong for dismantling in the Shitakunda ship breaking yard, as Wind 3, the vessel developed a crack in one side of its engine room.
 This resulted from a collision with a sunken ship, Hang Ro Bong, on the afternoon of 3 June 2012, when it was attempting to anchor at the B (Bravo) anchorage of the port.
 She was scrapped on 2 June 2012 at Chittagong.